MillerGregor/firebase-graphcool-authentication/README.md

 }
 ```

 You should see that a new user has been created.
 The returned object (wrappedToken) contains a token (token) which can be used to authenticate requests to your Graphcool API as that user.
+The expiration date (exp), and user Ids (firebaseUserId, graphcoolUserId) are also included.
+These are included for convenience; your authentication process should not rely on the accuracy of these values.
+Meaning: it's safe to fail authentication if these values are not as expected, but not safe to consider a successful authentication; only the token can do that.
-The expiration date (exp) is also included.
-Note that running the mutation again with the same Firebase token will not add a new user.
+Note that running the mutation again for the same Firebase user will simply return a new token for the existing Graphcool user.

 ### Token management
 The Firebase web sdk keeps a user signed in indefinitely by default.
 But only signed in to Firebase.
 Firebase will provide a valid Id Token any time an app calls `auth().currentUser.getIdToken()`.